eminencegrs/coding-challenges/HackerRank/README.md

 # HackerRank One Month Preparation Kit

-This repository contains my solutions to the challenges in the HackerRank One Month Preparation Kit.
+This folder contains my solutions to the challenges in the HackerRank One Month Preparation Kit.

 ## Week 1